McArroy/seminar-sidang-manhut/README.md

 - Fixed schedule page now is using latest controllers, databases, and codes logic
 - Fixed search by academic type on schedule page now is using by existed data
 - Fixed delete academic now is enabled
+- Fixed roomname not sorted alphabetically
+- Fixed codes logic on navigator-buttons to prevent overflow button page
 - Fixed some codes
 - Removed unused codes